TRAVEL DETAILS & GEAR

 Download important pre-trip details here:

-Anglers fly to Manaus, Brazil, arriving on Friday and overnight, then travel to the fishing area Saturday morning via air charter and fast boats.
-Anglers are returned to Manaus the following Saturday.
-Departing flights from Manaus should be scheduled for any time after 3:30 PM on Saturday.
-(Keep in mind that any charter delays could cause missed flights.)
-The safe bet would be to plan on staying in Manaus Saturday evening and depart Manaus at any time on Sunday.
+From July through December, 2023: Anglers fly to Manaus, Brazil, arriving on Thursday or Friday and overnight, then travel to the fishing area Saturday morning via air charter and fast boats.
+Anglers return to Manaus the following Saturday and overnight in Manaus.
+Departing flights from Manaus should be scheduled for any time on Sunday or early Monday.

-If you need assistance with air travel reservations, please contact Kevin Martin at Martin Travel Services — [email protected] or (800) 627-8468.
+For assistance with airline reservations, please contact Kevin Martin at Martin Travel Services at (800) 627-8468 or [email protected].

 A valid passport is required to enter Brazil.